YosephKassaye/starter-web2022/README.md

 ### How to use Editor
 Themes and styles also help keep your document coordinated.
 When you click Design and choose a new Theme, the pictures, charts, and SmartArt graphics change to match your new theme.
 When you apply styles, your headings change to match the new theme.
 ## more heading
+Reading is easier, too, in the new Reading view.
+You can collapse parts of the document and focus on the text you want.
+If you need to stop reading before you reach the end, Word remembers where you left off - even on another device.